Skip to content

 Please note that parking passes must be renewed each academic year.

-The College of Veterinary Medicine (CVM) is committed to the University's core values of honesty, integrity and respect leading to community, belonging and access.
+The Harvey S. Peeler Jr. College of Veterinary Medicine (CVM) is committed to the University's core values of integrity, respect, diversity, patriotism, excellence and self-reliance.
 We aspire to create a community that welcomes all students, staff and faculty working as a team towards common goals.
-Furthermore, the CVM aspires to foster a community of belonging where all members thrive and will do so by building positive relationships, broadening collective understanding, providing experiential learning opportunities and engaging in innovation and collaborative research.
+Furthermore, the CVM aspires to foster a community where all members thrive and will do so by building positive relationships, broadening collective understanding, providing experiential learning opportunities and engaging in innovation and collaborative research.